bradenhs/fnx/README.md

 <br/>

-> FNX aspires to be rock-solid, production-ready state management solution.
+> FNX aspires to be a rock-solid, production-ready state management solution.
 Currently, however,
 > FNX is in it's early stages.
 Until `v1.0.0` don't use it for anything critical.
 You can
 > help FNX reach `v1.0.0` by asking questions, finding bugs, or sugesting improvements.